- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30028_english-_literature.rev.1452013046.png)"/>

 Leave of absence

-A student in good academic standing and without a judicial suspension or dismissal may request a one-semester Leave of Absence for personal reasons without withdrawing from the College.
-Without exception, an application for Leave of Absence must be requested by the student and approved by the Dean of Students prior to the first day of class for the semester in which a student is requesting a leave.
+A student without a judicial or academic suspension or dismissal may request a one-semester Leave of Absence for personal reasons without withdrawing from the College.
+Without exception, a Leave of Absence must be requested by the student, in writing, and approved by the Dean of Students prior to the first day of class for the semester in which a student is requesting a leave.
 Generally, only one Leave of Absence may be granted to a student in a 12-month period.
 However, more than one Leave may be granted in limited, well-documented cases due to unforeseen circumstances.
-Contact the Dean of Students’s office for additional information.
+Contact the Dean of Students’ office for additional information.

-The student must sign a statement showing intent to return to the College.
-If the student does not return at the end of one semester from an approved leave, the student will automatically be withdrawn from the College, with the withdrawal date being the date the student began the leave of absence.
-The student must then seek readmission in accordance with the College Student Handbook.
+If the student does not return at the end of one semester from an approved leave or gain approval from the Dean of Students for an extension, the student will automatically be withdrawn from the College, with the withdrawal date being the last day the student attended classes.
+The student must then seek readmission in accordance with the College Catalog.

-A student leaving the College mid-semester will be considered withdrawn for that semester and may not request a Leave of Absence for the following semester.
+A student leaving the College during a semester will be considered withdrawn for that semester and may not request a Leave of Absence for the following semester.

 A student who is granted a leave of absence is considered to remain in an “in-school status” for Federal Student Loan repayment purposes.
 That is, no repayment of a federal student loan is required during the Leave.

-A student must make an application for a Leave of Absence to the Dean of Students and is expected to take each of the following steps:
+A student must make a request for a Leave of Absence to the Dean of Students, in writing, and is expected to take each of the following steps:

-- Complete the proper application form at the Dean of Students’s office and arrange for an interview with one of the Deans.
+- Request a Leave of Absence from the Dean of Students in writing.
+This can be completed via email or in letter form.
 A specific reason must be given in writing as to why the student is requesting a Leave of Absence.
+Before approval is granted, the Associate Dean or Dean of Students may request a meeting or phone call to clarify the request; however, this is not always required.
 If an Associate Dean denies the request, the student may appeal the decision to the Dean of Students.

 - Check with the Financial Aid Office to protect future eligibility of scholarships, grants and/or student loans.